MomenAli/Movie-Stage2/README.md

 you need to add the API_KEY="api_key" in gradle.properties

-the final view of the app
+the final preview of the app

 MainActivity